Skip to content

 Works do not earn proximity.
 But proximity produces works.
 A person facing the fire builds differently than a person facing the cold.
 Not because they are following rules.
 Because they are radiating warmth they received.

-Grace initiates.
-Works cooperate.
+As the earlier answer described, grace initiates and works cooperate.
 And cooperation looks like building, serving, repairing, and showing up.

 The road is not walked by standing still.